 The U.S. Environmental Protection Agency accused Volkswagen AG of using software to make 482,000 Volkswagen diesel-powered cars appear cleaner than they were.
 After first denying the accusation, Volkswagen later admitted to the charge.
-VW stock lost a third of its value in one day, and the company faced the possibility of billions of dollars in fines.30 In contrast, Procter & Gamble voluntarily withdrew its Rely tampons from the market following reports of women who had suffered toxic shock syndrome (TSS).
-Although scientists did not claim a causal link between Rely and TSS, the company agreed with the Food and Drug Administration that they would undertake extensive advertising notifying women of the symptoms of TSS and asking them to return their boxes of Rely for a refund.
-The company took a \$75 million loss and sacrificed an unusually successful new product that had already captured about one-quarter of the billion-dollar sanitary product market.31
+VW stock lost a third of its value in one day, and the company eventually paid over \$15 billion to settle lawsuits.